kwaldenphd/text-manipulation-r/README.md

 length(unlist(out))/2    #total number of times "an" occurs in vector fruits
 ```

-# Regular Expressions & Metacharacters
+## Regular Expressions and Metacharacters

-Now suppose we want to detect or locate words that begin with “p” or end in “e,” or match a more complex criteria.
+20. Now suppose we want to detect or locate words that begin with “p” or end in “e,” or match a more complex criteria.

-A regular expression is a sequence of characters that define a pattern.
+21. A regular expression is a sequence of characters that define a pattern.

-Let’s detect strings that begin with either “p” or “P”.
+22. Let’s detect strings that begin with either “p” or “P”.

-The metacharacter “^” is used to indicate the beginning of the string, and “[Pp]” is used to indicate “P” or “p”.
+23. The metacharacter `^` is used to indicate the beginning of the string, and `[Pp]` is used to indicate “P” or “p”.

 ```R
 str_detect(fruits, "^[Pp]")